Table of Contents Show

 Spotlight: Madison, Wisconsin Tiny Homes

-Across the United States, cities are recognizing the value of tiny house communities.
+Across the United States, cities are recognizing the value of tiny housing models.
 Madison, Wisconsin tiny homes have become a notable example, with the city supporting initiatives like Occupy Madison Village.
 This project provides tiny homes to residents experiencing housing insecurity, proving that the model works for a range of socioeconomic backgrounds.
 Madison’s progressive zoning approach has made it a reference point for municipalities considering similar programs.

 Other cities in states like Oregon, Texas, and Colorado have adopted similar models, expanding access to affordable, intentional living communities for people who want to simplify their lives.
 These programs show how local policy can support the broader tiny house movement and create pathways toward sustainable urban development.